 The management of UTC is responsible for establishing and maintaining adequate internal control over financial reporting.
 Internal control over financial reporting is a process designed to provide reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements for external reporting purposes in accordance with accounting principles generally accepted in the United States of America.
 Because of its inherent limitations, internal control over financial reporting may not prevent or detect misstatements.
 Management has assessed the effectiveness of UTC's internal control over financial reporting as of December 31, 2016.
 In making its assessment, management has utilized the criteria set forth by the Committee of Sponsoring Organizations of the Treadway Commission in its Internal Control-Integrated Framework, released in 2013.
-Management concluded that based on its assessment, UTC's internal control over financial reporting, as of December 31, 2016, has been audited by PricewaterhouseCoopers LLP, an independent registered public accounting firm, as stated in their report which is included herein.
+Management concluded that based on its assessment, UTC's internal control over financial reporting was effective as of December 31, 2016.
+The effectiveness of UTC's internal control over financial reporting, as of December 31, 2016, has been audited by PricewaterhouseCoopers LLP, an independent registered public accounting firm, as stated in their report which is included herein.

 /s/ Gregory J. Hayes

 Gregory J. Hayes

 Chairman, President and Chief Executive Officer

 /s/ Akhil Johri

 Akhil Johri

 Executive Vice President & Chief Financial Officer

 /s/ Robert J. Bailey

 Robert J. Bailey

-Corporate Vice President, Controller